tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Deep learning models make solving machine learning problems with high accuracy like image classification and sentiment classification possible.

-Open the TensorFlow playground [using this link](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=spiral&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=8&seed=0.14370&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=true&xSquared=true&ySquared=true&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false), click on the _Play_ button to run simulation, and use the model to demonstrate the effects of adding layers of neurons to a neural network and go through the following talking points.
+Open the TensorFlow playground [using this link](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=spiral&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=8&seed=0.14370&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=true&xSquared=true&ySquared=true&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false), click on the _Play_ button to run the simulation, and use the model to demonstrate the effects of adding layers of neurons to a neural network and go through the following talking points.

 * We can see the benefits of adding additional layers in the TensorFlow playground - this is apparent with the more complex classification datasets, such as _spiral_.
 We see a lack of convergence below with one layer of neurons.